 A student must meet federal criteria to be eligible for federal financial aid.
 The criteria for individual federal aid programs are outlined in a separate publication, Guide to Student Federal Aid.
-Eligibility for federal aid is determined according to the information provided on the FAFSA using a formula called Federal Methodology, which computes an Expected Family Contribution (EFC) based on student and parent income, assets, and other factors.
-The Cost of Attendance (COA) minus the Expected Family Contribution (EFC) equals the student's federal eligibility ("financial need").
+Eligibility for federal aid is determined according to the information provided on the FAFSA using a formula called Federal Methodology, which computes an Student Aid Index (SAI) based on student and parent income, assets, and other factors.
+The Cost of Attendance (COA) minus the Student Aid Index (SAI) equals the student's federal eligibility ("financial need").

 The Cost of Attendance is intended to give you an estimate of the total costs associated with attending Dickinson for the year.
-The COA includes both direct costs (tuition, fees, standard room and meal plan), and indirect costs (estimates for books, supplies, personal and travel expenses).
+The COA includes both direct costs (tuition, fees, housing and food plan), and indirect costs (estimates for books, supplies, personal and travel expenses).
 Students will be billed for direct costs; indirect costs do not appear on the bill.
 Total aid (including loans and work study) cannot exceed the total Cost of Attendance.